ironsmile/euterpe/README.md

     {
       "id": 1, // ID of the playlist which have to be used for operations with it.
       "name": "Quiet Evening", // Display name of the playlist.
-      "description": "For one is tired of heavy metal!", // Optional longer description.
+      "description": "For when tired of heavy metal!", // Optional longer description.
       "tracks_count": 3, // Number of track in this playlist.
       "duration": 488000, // Duration of the playlist in milliseconds.
       "created_at": 1728838802, // Unix timestamp for when the playlist was created.